Healthcare - Establish AIMS Connectivity for Testing

 - You will be contacted by the eCR Support team with further instructions.

-What to do after establishing connection
+What to do after establishing a connection

-Now that you’ve established a test connection for eCR, any eICR documents delivered will be processed and an RR returned as would happen in the production environment.
+Now that you’ve established a test connection for eCR, any eICR documents delivered will be processed and a RR returned as would happen in the production environment.
 Please do not, however, send actual patient data to the test address.
 Proper testing will require that data for synthetic patients (test patients with no real personal health information) be exchanged, and that this test patient data should resemble production patient data as much as possible.

 Test eICRs will be validated, run through the Reportable Conditions Knowledge Management System (RCKMS) decision support, and a RR will be returned, which should help finalize your testing.
 When using the test environment, the test eICRs and RRs will be transmitted via a test channel to appropriate PHAs to validate those pathways as well.
 When in production, "reportable" and "may be reportable" RRs should be attached to the patient chart or directed to the appropriate provider/support staff work queue and all RRs should be reviewed by system administrators for errors and warnings.